Thailand TDAC: Official Site, Free Guide, How to Avoid Scams (2026)

 If you search Google for “thailand digital arrival card” right now, the first three results are paid ads from middlemen charging $20 to $90 to fill a free form.
 Some of them submit the real form on your behalf.
 Some of them don’t, and you find out at immigration.

-In March 2026, Thai authorities publicly named iVisa as one of these middleman sites.
-The Royal Thai Immigration Bureau stated that approximately 10% of foreign arrivals had used unofficial sites and overpaid.
+In late March 2026, Immigration Bureau spokesman Pol Maj Gen Choengron Rimpadee publicly named iVisa and tdac.info as middleman sites charging fees for the free TDAC.
+The bureau stated that at least 10% of foreign arrivals had used unofficial sites and overpaid.

 Check the address bar.
 The official site is tdac.immigration.go.th and nothing else.